korcek-juraj/epfl-ada16-project/README.md

-# Applied Data Analysis project:
+# Applied Data Analysis project

 Aim : Doing a happy map for a city in Switzerland like GoodCityLife project (NOKIA)
 Idea : The idea would be to build a happy map minimizing both the inverse of happiness and the travel time